tymtam2/rasberry_pi_project_1/README.md

 # Introduction

-This repo documents the steps I took to setup a Rasberry Pi 4 2GB to run Microsoft's IoT Edge.
+This repo documents steps for building and deploying
+ * an app written in C# on a Windows laptop
+ * with a machine learning image classifier build using Lobe
+ * that detects if a door is left open
+ * running on a Raspberry Pi running Raspberry Pi OS (linux)
+ * using Microsoft's Azure IoT Edge.

+ The number of steps required suprprised me, but the steps are simple (i.e. not complex).

 # Inspiration

-The project was inspired by [Lobe.ai](https://lobe.ai/).
-Initially I planned to make a simple UWP app on Windows IoT Core.
+The project was inspired by [Lobe](https://lobe.ai/).
+Initially I planned to make a simple UWP app and run it on Windows IoT Core.

 Then I found [Custom Vision + Azure IoT Edge on a Raspberry Pi 3](https://docs.microsoft.com/en-us/azure/iot-edge/how-to-install-iot-edge?view=iotedge-2018-06&tabs=windows).

 # Hardware

 * Raspberry Pi 4 B 2GB
 * Transparent case by Multicomp
 * [Official USB-C Power Supply](https://www.raspberrypi.org/products/type-c-power-supply/) (DC 5.1 3A output)
+* Laptop running Windows 10
+* Ethernet cable to connect the Pi to the laptop or to the router (not needed if installing headed Raspberry Pi)

 # Part A. Pi Setup

+The steps below use a headless (no UI version) of Raspberry PI OS.
+It's totally OK to use a full version of the Raspberry Pi OS - this makes finding the ip easier but requires a monitor, a keyboard, and a mouse.

 1. Download the Raspberry Pi OS imager, e.g. from https://www.raspberrypi.org/software/
 1. Install and run the imager